-There is a wide variety of choice when shopping at markets in Phnom Penh.
-There are open-air local markets, big and small, scattered throughout the city.
+There is a wide variety of choices when shopping at markets in Phnom Penh.
+There are a lot of new malls in Phnom Penh but the best place for shopping is still the open-air local markets, big and small, scattered throughout the city.
 We do all of our produce shopping at these.

 A large selection of fruits and vegetables are available at the local markets.
-Of course produce that is in season is cheaper, but prices are quite reasonable anytime of year.
-For example, in season mangoes are 4000 Riel ($1)/kilogram and avocados are 8000 Riel ($2)/kilogram.
+Of course, produce that is in season is cheaper, but prices are quite reasonable any time of year.
+For example, in season mangos are 4000 Riel ($1)/kilogram and avocados are 8000 Riel ($2)/kilogram.
 (Yes, they have avocados here!
 Be still, my Californian heart.)

-We occasionally buy eggs at the outdoor markets too, but are skeptical of the meat that sits outside in the heat for hours on end.
-Instead we buy meat from air-conditioned markets geared toward foreign customers.
+We occasionally buy eggs at the outdoor markets too but are skeptical of the meat that sits outside in the heat for hours on end.
+Instead, we buy meat from air-conditioned markets geared toward foreign customers.
 There are stores catering to western customers throughout the city, especially in BKK 1 and 2, near the Russian Market and at the Riverside.

 The French influence in Cambodia lingers in the baguettes, croissants, and other fine baked goods at countless bakeries around town.
 Stevo and I find that we never crave anything from back in the States as we can get just about everything we want here.

 Drinking in Cambodia

 Hard alcohol and spirits are surprisingly cheap in Cambodia.
+The nightlife in Phnom Penh is never boring.
 A 750ml bottle of Absolut Vodka goes for $10, Blue Sapphire for $12, and very few bottles cost more than $20.
 There are a few wine shops in town selling imported wine from around the world as well as craft beers.

-They often hang out in groups on corners, or keep their eyes peeled for people who look like they might need a ride, slowing down to check as they ride past.
+They often hang out in groups on corners or keep their eyes peeled for people who look like they need a ride, slowing down to check as they ride past.
 They don’t usually provide helmets for passengers, or even themselves.
-Yes, it’s dangerous and don’t tell your mom, but man is it fun!
+Yes, it’s dangerous, and don’t tell your mom, but man is it fun!